The value of a model horse depends on several factors, including

 condition, rarity, and popularity of that mold and/or model.
 You can get an

 approximate value for your models from online auctions

-and listings as well as books like Felicia Browell's
+as well as books like Felicia Browell's

 Breyer Animal Collector's Guide, Fifth Edition

 The Model Trading Post Insurance Guide 2016.